bilalq/lite-dfm/README.md

 Customization
 -------------

-### Left offset
-This plugin doesn't center, but instead offsets text from the left.
-You can specify exactly how many columns you want this offset to be.
-Any value from 1 to 22 is valid.
-By default, 22 is used.

-    let g:lite_dfm_left_offset = 16

 ### Colors
 You can manually specify the color to be used for hiding UI elements.
 There are two global variables that can be used to override the one that is normally